PannathornSathira/PannathornSathira.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: False
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: False # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I am a student studying Computer engineer at SIIT, Thammasat University.
 I am interesting everything in technology world especially AI, ML and Block-chain.
 My ambition is to help the world to be better by using my tech skills.

 I have knowledge about all basic python and java from my class at a university.
 Moreover, I can implement python to use ML when I was an internship at NECTEC.
 Additionally, I can use HTML/ CSS and Java script that I learned from 42 bangkok discovery piscience.
 Lastly, I am learning more about back-end languages such as PHP SQL.